 Below Virgin, UT, the Virgin River drops into a deep, dramatic canyon.
 Sheep Bridge, a 419-acre property, encompasses river corridor, floodplain, striking arroyos and uplands.
 TNC has purchased the Sheep Bridge parcel and protected what the Utah Division of Wildlife Resources calls one of the most pristine corridors in the American Southwest.Read the Press Release

 The Nature Conservancy’s Work on the Virgin River

-“We’re working with local partners like the Virgin River Program and the Utah Division of Wildlife Resources to explore ways to sustain a healthy river for people and wildlife,” explains Elaine York, the Conservancy in Utah's West Desert Regional Director.
-Ninety percent of all wildlife in desert environments is found within one mile of rivers, and the Virgin is no exception.
+“We’re working with local partners like the Virgin River Program and the Utah Division of Wildlife Resources to explore ways to sustain a healthy river for people and wildlife,” explains Elaine York, TNC in Utah's West Desert Regional Director.
+TNC's conservation priorities on the Virgin span several different fronts and involve a range of partners.
+Here are a few highlights:

-- The Nature Conservancy is also partnering with a number of local, state and federal partners on Virgin River riparian restoration (east and west of Zion National Park) on public and private lands.
-Riparian restoration work is also about to begin in the Virgin to Rockville segment of the river, and on the east side of Zion National Park, with the help of the Bureau of Land Management and several private partners.
+- Restoring Habitat: TNC has partnered with a number of local, state and federal partners on Virgin River riparian restoration (east and west of Zion National Park) on public and private lands.
+Riparian restoration work has taken place in the Virgin to Springdale segment of the river, in Zion National Park, and on the east side of the Park with the help of Utah Forestry, Fire and State Lands, the Bureau of Land Management and several other partners.